-Submitted revitalization/redevelopment plans must meet the following requirements to be considered Community Revitalization Plans (CRPs):
+Submitted revitalization/redevelopment plans must meet the following primary criteria to be considered Community Revitalization Plans (CRPs):

-- Clearly delineate a Targeted Area within a Local Government boundary that includes the proposed site; - Solicit public input and engagement during its creation; - Include an assessment of the community's existing infrastructure; - Discuss housing as a goal of the CRP; - Designate implementation measures along with timeframes and funding sources; and - Be officially approved or re-approved by a Local Government within five (5) years of Application Submission.
+- Clearly delineate a Targeted Area within a Local Government boundary that includes the proposed site.
+For applications in the Flexible pool, the Targeted Area must not encompass the full Local Government Boundary - · Discuss housing as a goal of the CRP; and - Be officially approved or re-approved by a Local Government within five (5) years of Application Submission.